joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-03-frustrated_graduation.md

 ![](/img/2020-08-03-move-mapper.jpg){:width="400px" class="image-centered"}

-For that to be true that sum of the new positions has to equal the sum of the original positions:
+For that to be true, the sum of the new positions has to equal the sum of the original positions:

 $$\overbrace{(2+3+4+5+6) + (1+2+3+4+5)}^\text{new positions} = \overbrace{(2+3+4+5+6)}^\text{old positions} \bmod 6.$$